GB-Eu MS La III. 483 (b) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 114.
-When Israel by God’s address, from Pharaoh's land was bent
+Voice Text: CIIII [wrongly].
+When Israel by God’s addresse, from Pharos land was bent

 General Note